mbfraga/qn/README.md

    - Nondestructive.
 Deleted files are moved to a trash directory, and conflicts are stored.
    - Quickly grep files (e.g., type a query in qnr, and press alt-s)
-   - Rudimentary tag management (qn-specific, no metadata is stored in files)

 # Dependencies